Silver (color)

 Silver or metallic gray is a color tone resembling gray that is a representation of the color of polished silver.

 The visual sensation usually associated with the metal silver is its metallic shine.
 This cannot be reproduced by a simple solid color because the shiny effect is due to the material's brightness varying with the surface angle to the light source.
-In addition, there are no mechanism for showing metallic or fluorescent colors on a computer without resorting to rendering software that simulates the action of light on a shiny surface.
+In addition, there is no mechanism for showing metallic or fluorescent colors on a computer without resorting to rendering software that simulates the action of light on a shiny surface.
 Consequently, in art and in heraldry, one would typically use a metallic paint that glitters like real silver.
-A matte grey color could also be used to represent silver.
+A matte gray color could also be used to represent silver.

 History

 The first recorded use of silver as a color name in English was in 1481.
 In heraldry, the word argent is used, derived from Latin argentum over Medieval French argent.